MilenaBarbosa/MySQL-Projects/README.md

-* Project 1: All For One - In this project it was practiced the following commands:
+* Project 1: <a href="https://github.com/lcdlima/MySQL-Projects/tree/main/All-For-One">All For One</a> - In this project it was practiced the following commands:
   * SELECT
   * AS
   * CONCAT